awsdocs/amazon-ses-developer-guide/doc-source/smtp-credentials.md

 20. smtpPassword = Base64(signatureAndVersion);
 ```

 Some programming languages include libraries that you can use to convert an IAM secret access key into an SMTP password\.
-This section includes a code example that you can use to convert an AWS Secret Access Key to an Amazon SES SMTP password using Python\.
+This section includes a code example that you can use to convert an AWS secret access key to an Amazon SES SMTP password using Python\.

 ------
 #### [ Python ]